iamfaith/esp8266-ota-update/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+name: Feature request
-About: Suggest new features or improvements.
+about: Suggest new features or improvements.
-Title: "[FEATURE REQUEST]"
+title: "[FEATURE REQUEST]"
-Labels: enhancement
-Assignees: noiz-x

 ---

 ## **Feature Description**